How to Create Joint Probability Table in Excel (with Easy Steps)

 Different Probabilities Calculation from Joint Probability Table

-• In order to find the probability of a parameter with respect to another one, divide the intersected value with correspondent parameter.
+• In order to find the probability of a parameter with respect to another one, divide the intersected value with the correspondent parameter.
 Now, input the formula mentioned below to have the output:

 =G13/I13